 The primary purpose of this stage is to identify the challenges of your potential clients.
 You want to find the biggest and most urgent challenges your potential clients are dealing with.

 A great mental exercise is to imagine your prospect is your best friend, in distress.
-This stage is not unlike a doctor trying to diagnose the illness of the their patient.
+This stage is not unlike a doctor trying to diagnose the illness of their patient.

 Here is an example of a question to ask: